 GRUMMAN F-14A TOMCAT: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan (spread) 19.55 meters 64 feet 2 inches wingspan (closed) 11.65 meters 38 feet 2 inches wing area 52.49 sq_meters 565 sq_feet length 19.10 meters 62 feet 8 inches height 4.88 meters 16 feet empty weight 18,190 kilograms 40,100 pounds loaded weight 33,725 kilograms 74,350 pounds max speed at altitude 2,520 KPH 1,565 MPH / 1,360 KT service ceiling 17,100 meters 56,000 feet combat patrol radius 1,235 kilometers 765 MI / 665 NMI _____________________ _________________ _______________________ The combat patrol radius is given with external tanks.

-The Tomcat's distinctive weapon was the big Hughes "AIM-54 Phoenix" AAM. with a range of 200 kilometers (125 miles) and a fully active radar seeker, which allowed the missile to perform its terminal-phase attack on a target without requiring that the Tomcat keep the target "illuminated" with radar.
-In principle, it gave the Tomcat the ability to destroy intruders at very long range.
+The Tomcat's distinctive weapon was the big Hughes "AIM-54 Phoenix" AAM.
+The Phoenix had a range of 200 kilometers (125 miles) and a fully active radar seeker, which allowed the missile to perform its terminal-phase attack on a target without requiring that the Tomcat keep the target "illuminated" with radar.
+In principle, it gave the Tomcat the ability to destroy intruders at very long standoff distance.

 The Phoenix was another item inherited from the F-111B, being the ultimate evolution of the Hughes Falcon series of AAMs.
 It owed something to the Hughes "GAR-9" missile developed for the experimental Lockheed YF-12A interceptor version of the SR-71 Blackbird.
 In principle the Tomcat, which was the only aircraft to ever employ the Phoenix operationally, could carry six Phoenix missiles, with four carried in the fuselage "tunnel" between the engines and two on wing pylons.
 However, the Phoenix, nicknamed the "Buffalo" because of its size, was so heavy that a Tomcat couldn't carry six of them if the aircraft were to land on a carrier, though no such restriction existed if the Tomcat was operating off a land base.
 Another problem with carrying six Phoenix missiles was that the drag of the two extra missiles on the wing glove pylons cut into aircraft performance and flight endurance.